Never Again An anthology of poems and reflections on the end of the Great War, 1914-18

 Off to Fight The reality of war was rather different to what the young men and women were expecting or led to expect.
 People reacted in different ways to the horrors of the trenches and views changed as the war dragged on.
 Much of the early material we have reflects an optimistic view of the situation, even in those such as Sassoon who was later to turn his pen to exposing the true horrors of war.
-This chapter contains images of cheerful troops and women signing up to do their bit.

 The Bitter Truth As the War dragged on, the reality of the horrors being endured on both sides emerged.
 This chapter contains commentary from both those fighting and those left at home.
-Letters home from British and Commonwealth soldiers and newspaper reports.
+Letters home from British and Commonwealth soldiers and news reports.
 Poems written by both men and women including Wilfred Owen, Ruth Comfort Mitchell and Helen Hamilton as well as images from schools showing pupils before they went off to war.

 Those Left Behind The effects of the War on those who fought are obvious, and terrible, and most of the poetry that emerged from these years tells the tale from the viewpoint of the fighter, typically male.
 But the impact on those left behind at home, typically female, was also very great.